HIPAA-compliant marketing & advertising: How to run compliant campaigns in healthcare

 What happens if you don’t comply with HIPAA

 The unauthorized use of protected health data for marketing and advertising may have some serious consequences.
-HIPAA breaches lead to the harshest and most direct penalties, including fines of up to $1,806,757, and in some cases, even criminal sanctions.
+HIPAA breaches lead to the harshest and most direct penalties, including fines ranging from $141 per violation to $1,806,757 annually, depending on the level of negligence.
+In 2024 alone, OCR closed 22 enforcement actions with settlements or civil monetary penalties.
+Criminal sanctions can include up to 10 years in prison for cases involving intent to sell, transfer, or use PHI for commercial advantage or malicious harm.

 read also